rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 Elm is not a good fit to build static websites that are mostly content-driven.
 In these cases, an old server-side rendered website can be a better option.

 On the other side, if you get to like Elm, it is hard to go back to plain JavaScript/HTML/CSS, so we experimented with Elm for static websites.
 There are several tools for static site generation.
-We used _Elm-Starter_,[^elm-starter] a library that transforms an Elm website into a server-side rendered PWA that is also installable, works off-line, and works without JavaScript.
+We used _Elm-Starter_,[^elm-starter] a library that transforms an Elm website into a server-side rendered PWA that is also installable, works off-line and works without JavaScript.

 [^elm-starter]: These are the most common tools to generate static sites in Elm: [Elm-Pages](https://package.elm-lang.org/packages/dillonkearns/elm-pages/latest/) | [ElmStatic](https://github.com/alexkorban/elmstatic) | [Elm-Starter](https://github.com/lucamug/elm-starter).